 Footwear: Dress shoes which are low-heeled (less than 1.5"), low-soled, or flat and are solid-color dark brown, dark navy, or black with dark soles (slip-on or lace-up).
 Non-athletic saddle shoes that are white and black/blue are also permitted All shoes must be made of leather or synthetic leather (non-suede).
 The shoes may have a simple ornament (bow, buckle) of the same color of the shoe, or of simple silver or gold color; no rhinestones, glitter, or patterned uppers.
 Nylons or tights must be non-patterned, solid black or navy in color; socks must be a solid navy, white, or black in color.
-When wearing a skirt, knee socks or tights must be worn.
 No-show socks are not permitted.